TES-aro/Make-it-green/README.md

 # download the project
 git pull git@github.com:TES-aro/Make-it-green.git

 # initialize your new repository.
+This is done manually for now.

 # run cronjob_update.sh
 ./cronjob_update.sh